 During her career Swan visited many overseas ports, especially around South East Asia.
 In May 1981, she commenced a seven month deployment which took the ship to 22 Pacific and Asian ports.
 One of her most significant Asian visits took place on 4 September 1981 when Swan visited Shanghai, becoming the first Australian warship to visit China in 32 years.
 During the same deployment she became the first Australian warship to participate in joint exercises with the Japanese Maritime Self-Defence Force.

 Of the numerous dockings and refits Swan has undertaken, two have great significance.
-On 29 October 1982, under the command of CMDR S. Youll, Swan became the first and only RAN Destroyer Escort to be slipped in the port of Fremantle.
-In an operation which took some five hours Swan was slipped at the Public Works No1 slipway, where she remained for a two week maintenance period.
+On 29 October 1982, under the command of Commander S. Youll, RAN, Swan became the first and only RAN destroyer escort to be slipped in the port of Fremantle.
+In an operation that took some five hours Swan was slipped at the Public Works No1 slipway, where she remained for a two week maintenance period.
 The second occasion was when she became the first Australian warship to be refitted at the West Australian Maritime Support Facility at Cockburn Sound, using the newly installed hydraulic facility.
 This was reported to be a novel experience.

 During December, Swan took passage as an element of Task Group 628.5 from the West Coast to Sydney.
-1982 finished with Swan alongside Garden Island Dockyard for Christmas leave and .
+1982 ended with Swan alongside Garden Island Dockyard for Christmas leave and maintenance.

-In February, Swan was engaged in intensive exercises during the Fleet Concentration Period.
-This was followed by participation in Exercise SEA EAGLE 83-1, task group passage exercises between Melbourne and Fremantle and enroute to Bangkok, plus port visits to Geelong and Melbourne.
-During February Swan spent 25 days at sea, passaged from the Pacific to the Indian Ocean, transitted the Indonesian Archipelago and entered the Gulf of Thailand.
-It was an active exercise period in company with RAN, RNZN, USN and units.
+In February 1983, Swan was engaged in intensive exercises during the Fleet Concentration Period that was memorable for its rought weather.
+This was followed by participation in Exercise SEA EAGLE 83-1, a task group passage exercise programme between Melbourne and Fremantle enroute to Bangkok and port visits to Geelong and Melbourne.
+During February Swan spent 25 days at sea steaming from the Pacific to the Indian Ocean before transitting the Indonesian Archipelago and entering the Gulf of Thailand.
+It was an active exercise period in company with RAN, RNZN, USN units.

-As the deployment continued, Swan participated as a unit of Task Group 628.9, exercised with units from the Royal Thai Navy, the Royal Navy's Hong Kong Squadron and Japanese Maritime Self Defence Force.
-She also visited Bangkok, Hong Kong, Kure and Yokosuka.
-Passaging south to Australia, Swan participated in Exercise READEX '83 with units of USN and ; visited Manila, and took part in Exercise CAKRAWALA BARU IV, plus a port visit to Surabaya in company with units of Indonesian Navy.
+As the deployment continued, Swan joined Task Group 628.9 exercising with units from the Royal Thai Navy, the Royal Navy's Hong Kong Squadron and Japanese Maritime Self Defence Force.
+She also visited Bangkok, Hong Kong, Kure and Yokosuka in Japan before taking part in Exercise READEX '83 with units of the US Navy.
+A vist to Manila followed before participating in Exercise CAKRAWALA BARU IV which was followed by a port visit to Surabaya, Indonesia.
 Swan returned to Sydney on 24 June, via Broome, Fremantle and Adelaide.

-Following a mid-year leave period, the remainder of 1983 was just as busy with Swan actively involved in the biannual EX Kangaroo 83, plus a port visit to Port Moresby.
-In early November, Acting CMDR P. Newman assumed command from CMDR S. Youll.
+Following a mid-year leave period, the remainder of 1983 was just as busy with Swan actively involved in the biannual EX Kangaroo 83, followed by a port visit to Port Moresby.
+In early November, Acting Commander P. Newman, RAN assumed command.

-Swan entered Williamstown Naval Dockyard in Victoria on 20 January 1984, for a protracted 20 month limited modernisation.
-During this modernisation, extensive work was undertaken to upgrade the ship's efficiency and capabilities, and the outdated anti-submarine mortars were replaced by two sets of triple torpedo tubes.
+Swan entered Williamstown Naval Dockyard, Victoria on 20 January 1984 for a protracted 20 month long modernisation during which extensive work was undertaken to upgrade the ship's efficiency and capabilities.
+During this refit the outdated Limbo anti-submarine mortars were replaced by two sets of triple torpedo tubes.

 The first half of January 1986 saw the ship berthed at FBW, enabling her ship's company and their families' time to adapt and settle in to life in 'the West', as Swan took up her new role as a Western Australian-based DE.
-During the latter part of January Swan conducted a "shakedown" exercise in the West Australian Exercise Area (WAXA) with Stuart and Bunbury.
+During the latter part of January Swan conducted a "shakedown" exercise in the West Australian Exercise Area (WAXA) in company with HMA Ships Stuart and Bunbury.
 This was followed by Swan's first WA port visit, to Bunbury.
-Following the port visit, Swan took advantage of the opportunity for a vigorous anti-submarine exercise with a visiting United States Navy nuclear submarine.
+Following the port visit, Swan took advantage of the opportunity for a vigorous anti-submarine exercise with a visiting US Navy nuclear submarine.